Foto door Mariel Cabero, IUCN NL

 As half of the planet’s rainforests have already disappeared, the Amazon is the most important remaining ecosystem.
 35% of the Colombian territory is part of the Amazon.

-Together with Colombian nature organisations FCDS and Ambiente y Sociedad and news platform Mongabay, we are committed to tackling forest crime in the Amazon forests of Colombia, and to improve the territorial rights and livelihoods of Indigenous Peoples and local communities.
+Together with Colombian nature organisations FCDS and Ambiente y Sociedad and news platform Mongabay, we worked on tackling forest crime in the Amazon forests of Colombia and improving the territorial rights and livelihoods of Indigenous Peoples and local communities.
 Because these people are the forest’s best guardians.

-Ending forest crime and improving the territorial rights of Indigenous peoples and local communities contributes to protecting the Amazon’s rich biodiversity.
+Contributing to ending forest crime and to improving the territorial rights of Indigenous peoples and local communities contributes to protecting the Amazon’s rich biodiversity.
 Protecting this vital ecosystem is an important prerequisite for meeting the 1.5 degree climate goal, as well as achieving sustainable development.

 Communities are the forests’ best guardians